acflorea/akka-persistence-event-sourcing/README.md

 Example project with a simple CRUD REST API to a domain model persisted using akka-persistence with event sourcing.

-* Uses Cassandra for journal persistence
+* Uses Titan(Cassandra plus Elasticsearch) for journal persistence
-* Uses Titan for snapshots persistence - WIP!
+* Uses Titan(Cassandra plus Elasticsearch) for snapshots persistence

+Check <a href="http://search.maven.org/#search%7Cga%7C1%7Cakka-persistence-titan">AKKA Persistence Titan plugin</a>

 To start the spray-can server from sbt:
 > re-start